samuel500/TheMemeticist/_posts/2020-04-06-end-of-education.md

 > We are the world makers, and the world weavers.
 That is what makes us smart, and dumb; moral and immoral; tolerant and bigoted.
 That is what makes us human.

 These are quite good.
 But I find all of them lacking in some way or another.
 The main issue I have with almost all of them is the vagueness.
 They offer some abstract ideals to live by, but none of them offers a truly concrete and inspiring purpose to education.
-At least to my eyes.
+At least in my eyes.